matteoferla/MichelaNGLo-app/README.md

     sudo apt install nodejs
     sudo apt install npm
     npm i puppeteer

+Also, some of the submodules in `michelanglo_app/static/ThirdParty` need building.
+But this is only required for static offline downloads.

 ## Licence
 * [PyMOL](https://github.com/schrodinger/pymol-open-source/blob/master/LICENSE) is a trademark of Schrodinger, LLC, and can be used freely.